 Getting a big loan to do everything you want with your business may sound like the best choice.
 But if you don’t have a clear plan for how you’re going to pay it back, a new business loan could cause more problems than it solves.

 Certain loan types can provide different repayment terms, so it’s important to look at that side of things to determine which is the best fit for you.
+And usually, the easy business loans cost more than ones that are harder to qualify for.

 The bottom line